Email Service Requirements

 - How (if at all) full-time Duquesne students or faculty are being involved in the research/scholarship..

 - How (if at all) university resources will be utilized

 - How the work advances the academic interests of Duquesne University.

 Duquesne University should be listed as the affiliated university for any publications based on this work.

 Retired faculty members must make a request for such an extension annually in writing and send it to his/her Dean for approval by June 1 of each year.
 This access can be reviewed and re-approved annually with the consent of the Department Chair and Dean.
 Deans shall consult with Department Chairs in making final decisions.

 For each approved request, an email confirming approval shall be sent by the department to email@example.com.
 Retired faculty members, once approved for an extension, will receive an email from CTS outlining what they need to do to keep their MultiPass active.

-This pilot policy shall be revisited in 2021 to determine its effectiveness and compliance with applicable regulations.
-Questions regarding this policy can be sent to email@example.com.
+Questions regarding this policy can be sent to firstname.lastname@example.org.

 e.
 Privacy and Right of University Access